spineki/spineki.github.io/content/articles/closures_as_iterators.md

 ```

 Great!
 So now our closure starts to really act as a mix between an iterator and an iterable.
 Life is good, life is great.
-So are we done?
+But are we done?

 ## C++ expectations

-We were able to iterate on the closure using a [while loop with a declaration condition](https://en.cppreference.com/w/cpp/language/while) in previous section.
+We were able to iterate on the closure using a [while loop with a declaration condition](https://en.cppreference.com/w/cpp/language/while) in the previous section.

-However, we cannot do the same on [range-based for loops](https://en.cppreference.com/w/cpp/language/range-for) since it roughly does
+However, we cannot do the same with [range-based for loops](https://en.cppreference.com/w/cpp/language/range-for) since it roughly does

 ```cpp
 {